xgrau/cyp6-AgUganda/README.md

 * `results_phylogeny`: phylogenies of haplotypes using variants in the cluster (using IQTREE).
 Results in newick (`.treefile`) & pdf.

-* `2020-02-27_hap_analysis_ZZBD_tag.ipynb`: quick analysis of haplotype networks built around another variant of interest, `2R:28491424`, which is in LD with both the duplication and the ZZB insertion in UGS.
+* in folder `other/`, there is another notebook I used to do a quick analysis of haplotype networks built around another variant of interest, `2R:28491424`, which was in LD with both the duplication and the ZZB insertion in UGS.
 I wanted to see if we can find it elsewhere in the Ag1k samples, but it's not there, so this is not useful.
 Results go to `results_TAG`.

 ## Results